 enjoying a bottle of Newcastle Brown and raising it to my dad in The Mile Post.

-How I still missed him.
+How I still miss him.

 No comments: